K-Scorpio/scorpiosec/content/en/posts/HTB-Runner.md

 ![teamcity backup files](/images/HTB-Runner/backup-files.png)

-We find a SSH key at `config/projects/AllProjects/pluginData/ssh_keys/id_rsa` but as of now we don't know who it belongs to.
+We find a private SSH key at `config/projects/AllProjects/pluginData/ssh_keys/id_rsa` but as of now we don't know which user it belongs to.

-We find a list of users and their password hashes at `database_dump/users`.
+We also find a list of users and their password hashes at `database_dump/users`.

-> `admin` and `matthew` are the interesting users here, the other users were created by our exploits.
+> `admin` and `matthew` are the interesting users here, the other users were created by our exploit.

 ![user hashes](/images/HTB-Runner/db-users-hashes.png)